Jwong12345/Portfolio/README.md

 # Portfolio
-Portfolio Website that is constantly being updated with new skills that I learn and shows some demonstrations of some of the skills that I have.
-Currently has basic HTML and CSS used to create the website, WIP as Javascript is going to be added soon.
+Portfolio Website that I have created to show what I have learned and some demonstrations of some of the skills that I have.
+Currently it has Front End Development Skills, working on back end skills to develop into full stack.

 # Skills
 - HTML